The call of health professionals in Puerto Rico to educate on diabetes control

 “Approximately 40% of patients with diabetes they will have kidney diseases that increase cardiovascular risk and two out of three patients die of a cardiovascular event if they live with diabetes”, stated the endocrinologist.

-In addition to that, the specialists agreed on the importance of the population being oriented about the risk of diabetesits main symptoms, complications, triggering factors, care for diagnosed patients and lifestyles that can promote the development of the disease.
+In addition to that, the specialists agreed on the importance of the population being oriented regarding the risk of diabetesits main symptoms, complications, triggering factors, care for diagnosed patients and lifestyles that can promote the development of the disease.

 Diabetes and its association with thyroid conditions